Paralegal Schools in Connecticut

 - 1 school offers a bachelor’s degree program for paralegals/legal assistants.

-- 5 ABA approved paralegal degree programs in Connecticut.
+- 5 not-for-profit ABA-approved paralegal degree programs in Connecticut.

 - Highest graduation rate: Branford Hall Career Institute-Southington Campus 61%.1